mauroloprete/pptree_comparacion/README.md

-# PPTree Comparación
+## PPTree Comparison

-## Introducción
+## Introduction

-En este repositorio se encuentran el código para la evaluación de los diferentes modelos de clasificación y las extensiones de PPTree.
+This repository contains the code for the evaluation of the different classification models and extensions of PPTree.
-Se incluyen los siguientes modelos:
+The following models are included:
-- PPTree (PDA ó LDA)
+- PPTree (PDA or LDA)
-- PPTree Split Modificación  1
+- PPTree Split Modification 1
-- PPTree Split Modificación  2
+- PPTree Split Modification 2
-- PPTree Split Modificación  3
+- PPTree Split Modification 3
-- CART (con la implementación en rpart)
+- CART (with implementation in rpart)
-- Random Forest (con la implementación en randomForest)
+- Random Forest (with implementation in randomForest)
-- SVM (con la implementación en e1071)
+- SVM (with implementation in e1071)
-- PPForest (con la implementación en PPforest)
+- PPForest (with implementation in PPforest)
-- hhcart (con la implementación en hhcartr)
+- hhcart (with implementation in hhcartr)

-La configuración de cada modelo se encuentra en el archivo 'metadata/metadata_config.json' donde puede encontrar la función de entrenamiento y predicción de cada modelo.
+The configuration of each model can be found in the file 'metadata/metadata_config.json' where you can find the training and prediction function of each model.

-Cada modelo fue evaluado en los siguientes datasets (incluidos en el paquete PPTree):
+Each model was evaluated on the following datasets (included in the PPTree package):

 - crab
 - fishcatch